-Dropshipping has become increasingly popular with the rise of Amazon.com, allowing private sellers to lower costs by eliminating the hassle of having to store and ship products themselves.
+Dropshipping has become increasingly popular with the rise of Amazon.com, allowing private sellers to lower costs by eliminating the hassle of storing and shipping products themselves.

 4. Work as a Business Consultant

-Tired of working for someone else for years in the same industry, but don’t have enough money to start your own business?
-Working as a consultant could be a great opportunity for men with industry-specific experience.
+Tired of working for someone else for years in the same industry but don’t have enough money to start your own business?
+Working as a consultant could be a good business idea for men with industry-specific experience.

-Every day, business owners meet with consultants who tell them how to better run their day-to-day operations and plan for the future.
+Business owners meet daily with consultants who tell them how to better run their day-to-day operations and plan for the future.
 Depending on the industry and your experience, a company could pay thousands of dollars a month for advice.
 (And that’s just one client.)

 As you build a portfolio of clients, it’ll become easier to market yourself as a top consultant, allowing you to charge even more and get high-profile clients.

-Have an in-law suite, a vacation home or even a room with a private entrance?
-Consider renting it out.
-Some entrepreneurs have turned to Airbnb and Vrbo to make money on the side or even create a full-time business for themselves.
+Another small business idea for male entrepreneurs is hosting travelers.
+If you have an in-law suite, a vacation home or even a room with a private entrance, consider renting it out.
+Some entrepreneurs have turned to Airbnb and Vrbo to make money on the side or even create a full-time business for themselves this way.